up9inc/basenine/README.md

 The disk usage ranges between `50000000` (50MB) and `100000000` (100MB).
 So the actual effective limit is the half of this value.

+- **Flush mode** is a short lasting TCP connection mode that removes all the records in the database.

+- **Reset mode** is a short lasting TCP connection mode that removes all the records in the database and resets the core into its initial state.

 ### Query

 Querying achieved through a filter syntax named **Basenine Filter Language (BFL)**.
 It enables the user to query the traffic logs efficiently and precisely.